Pancasila

-The legal formulation of Pancasila is contained within the fourth paragraph of the preamble of the Constitution of Indonesia.
+The legal formulation of Pancasila is enshrined within the fourth paragraph of the preamble of the Constitution of Indonesia.

 Background

 In 1942, the Empire of Japan invaded and occupied the Dutch East Indies.
-Following setbacks in the Pacific War, the Japanese promised future self-government for Indonesia and in September 1943, established the Central Advisory Council (CAC) in Java, chaired by pre-war independence activist Sukarno.
+Following setbacks in the Pacific War, the Japanese promised future self-government for Indonesia and, in September 1943, established the Central Advisory Council (CAC) in Java, chaired by pre-war independence activist Sukarno.
 On 15 November 1944, at the fourth session of the CAC, Sukarno gave a speech listing five guidelines for life for the Indonesian nation.
-These had been produced by a committee headed by Sukarno, and were dubbed the "Five Obligations" (Panca Dharma).
-They were:
+These guidelines were produced by a committee headed by Sukarno and were dubbed the "Five Obligations" (Panca Dharma).
+They stipulated that: